-- 52. As part of our planning process we have considered the nature of the revenue streams at the Partnership against the risk factors set out in ISA (UK) 240.
-We have identified that for Scottish Government grant funding and council requisitions, the risk of revenue recognition can be rebutted due to a lack of incentive and opportunity to manipulate revenue of this nature.
-We have concluded, however, that the risk of fraud in relation to revenue recognition is present in all other income streams. - 53.
-For all other income streams, we will review the controls in place over revenue accounting.
-We will consider the Partnership's key revenue transactions and streams and carry out testing to confirm that the Partnership's revenue recognition policy is appropriate and has been applied consistently throughout the year.
+52. We have identified that for funding received as requisition from the constituent local authorities and Scottish Government grant funding, the risk of revenue recognition can be rebutted due to a lack of incentive and opportunity to manipulate transactions of this nature.
+We have concluded, however, the risk of fraud in relation to revenue recognition is present in all other revenue streams.
+We will evaluate each material revenue stream, including the controls over revenue accounting.
+We will conduct substantive testing on all material revenue streams to confirm revenue has been recognised appropriately and in line with accounting policies.

-3. Risk of fraud in the recognition of expenditure
+Risk of fraud in the recognition of expenditure